terraform-ibm-modules/terraform-ibm-zvsi/solutions/standard/README.md

 #### Overriding variables

 After every execution of `terraform apply`, a JSON-encoded definition is output.
-This definition of your environment is based on the defaults for the IBM zvsi and any variables that are changed in the `override.json` file.
+This definition of your environment is based on the defaults for the VSI on VPC IBM Secure Landing Zone and any variables that are changed in the `override.json` file.
 You can then use the output in the `override.json` file.

 You can redirect the contents between the output lines by running the following commands: